kris701/ToolsSharp/README.md

 # ToolsSharp

 This is a project that contains several small helper functions and methods that i use across my projects.

+You can find this package on the [NuGet Package Manager](https://www.nuget.org/packages/ToolsSharp/).